 Research

 Research activities at the LPCA are structured around three research “Poles”, with each of these Poles consisting of one or more Groups.
 Two Poles, one related to theoretical physics (“Theory”) and the other to experimental physics (“Particles and Universe”), perform research on the structure of matter, its fundamental interactions and cosmology.
-A third Pole (“Physics for Health and the Environment”) focuses on physics applications in health- and environment-related topics.
+A third Pole (“Health and Environment”) focuses on physics applications in health- and environment-related topics.

 In this section

-Particles and universe
+Particles and Universe

 The activities of the Particles and Universe pole tackle the fundamental questions concerning the structure of matter on the subatomic and (…)